Apply for the Master of Business Administration (MBA) through the Dunedin campus in 2019Apply Now

 - Applicants will be expected to have first obtained a satisfactory result in the Graduate Management Admission Test.

 - Applicants who wish to enter the programme from the Postgraduate Diploma in Business Administration programme will be exempted from the provisions of regulation 1(c) if they have average grades of at least B+ in the six papers taken for the diploma.

 Structure of the Programme

-- The programme of study consists of compulsory papers from Phase 1 (the core) together with a choice of a business project or a selection from a list of elective papers, or papers from an approved international exchange partner.
+- The programme of study consists of compulsory papers from Phase 1 (the core) together with a choice of a business project, or a selection from a list of elective papers, or papers from an approved international exchange partner.
 The core papers, the business project, and the elective papers are set out in the MBA Schedule.
 Papers to be taken through international exchange must be approved by the Director of Executive Programmes in Business.
 One BMBA 500-level paper not listed in the schedule may be substituted for another BMBA 500-level paper, with the approval of the Director of Executive Programmes in Business.

 - A candidate must normally pass all papers from Phase 1 before proceeding to Phase 2.